mx2913/funkwhale/docs/specs/offline-mode/index.md

 - Can we cache any other content that would improve the user experience?
 - What information do we need to convey to users when the device goes offline?
-- How should we format this warning so that users don't miss it, but so that it also isn't too disruptive?

 ## Minimum viable product